kumu/docs/guides/computed-fields.md

 ```
 {% endraw %}

 #### Doing math in computed fields

 We use [mathjs](http://mathjs.org/docs/expressions/syntax.html) to power computed fields and you have their complete expression syntax to use within Kumu.
-It's pretty similar to writing an equation in Excel or Google Sheets (with the caveat that we don't support all the functions you'd find in a spreadsheet `vlookup`).
+It's pretty similar to writing an equation in Excel or Google Sheets (with the caveat that we don't support all the functions you'd find in a spreadsheet, like `vlookup`).

 If the field you are using in your expression is a single word, you can just write it as-is in the expression.
 If it is more than one word, you'll need to wrap the field name with two mustaches on either end {% raw %} `{{my longer than neccessary field name}}` {% endraw %}.
+For all field names, be sure that they are written in all lowercase letters.

 Here's some examples: